XIVRotationHero/xiv-rotation-hero-angular/README.md

 ### Rotation hero overlay

 * ACT Overlay Support (just include the URL)
-* Community rotation presets for each discipile of war
+* Community rotation presets for each disciple of war
 * Customisable rotations with repeatable steps
 * (Planned) Different training modes to increase efficiency in learning